 B. How can I get detailed miRNA information for specific miRNA of interest?

 PmiREN applies a quickly search in the top-right corner of web page.
 Enter miRNA locus ID, miRNA locus accession, miRNA family, or species name, e.g. miR156a, miR156, Arabidopsis thaliana, and the search engine will return all hits with statistic result in a table.
 Then click on the miRNA locus or miRNA locus accession, you can find the detail information of the miRNA you are interested.

-Alternatively, you can also search miRNAs in Search Page with more convenient and specific search engines, Eight powerful search engines were deployed, and specifically, you can search by keywords, sequence (blastn was used), genome location, clusters, expression, sytenic block and target genes.
+Alternatively, you can also search miRNAs in Search Page with more convenient and specific search engines.
+Eight powerful search engines were deployed, and specifically, you can search by keywords, sequence (BLASTN was used), genome location, clusters, expression, syntenic block and target genes.
 Click "Search".
 You'll quickly receive a summary of results to meet your search need.

 C. How can I get miRNAs for any given species?

 We recommend two ways to get the miRNAomes in a species.